 Foam Rolling: Hips

-Basic IT Band Stretch
+Rotating IT Band Stetch

-Grab a strap and lie faceup with legs hip-width apart.
+A. Grab a strap and lie faceup with legs hip-width apart.
 Bring left leg up and place strap around the ball of left foot.